All fishing PERMITS are WEEKLY – we do not offer day tickets

 Respect the Fish in our Lakes and Enjoy your Fishing

-- Fishing rods, reels, tackle and bait is for sale in the park shop.
+Fishing rods, reels, tackle and bait is for sale in the park shop.
 The fishing lakes are for use of Perran Springs’ residents only.
-If you are an all man/woman party or mixed fishing-group all members of your party must be anglers and each must purchase a Perran Springs fishing permit.
 Dogs / Pets are not allowed in the Lake Meadow.

-- We apply the following bait rules so we know what type of bait is going into the lake, and importantly, how much of it.
+We apply the following bait rules so we know what type of bait is going into the lake, and importantly, how much of it.
 Over use of bait can poison or remove oxygen from the lake and result in a fish kill – so please use wisely and do not throw unwanted bait into the lakes.
-Strictly all boilies, carp / halibut / crab pellets, particles and groundbait must be purchased from our Perran Springs Park Shop only.
+Strictly all boilies, carp / halibut / crab pellets, particles, prepared tiger nuts and groundbait must be purchased from our Perran Springs Park Shop only.

-- The Following Bait is Not Allowed: No trout pellets, no nut based bait, no cat or dog meat.
+The Following Bait is Not Allowed: No trout pellets, no cat or dog meat.

 Landing Fish and Returning Fish to Water: All fish must be carefully netted when caught.
 No swinging-in of fish, or handling of fish in or back-out to water.
 All fish caught must be quickly and gently returned to the water at the point of capture, by careful use of a landing net.
 When returning fish to the water please allow enough time for the fish to recover before releasing it.
 The removal of fish, or causing damage or distress to any fish is strictly prohibited.
 Never transfer a fish from one lake to another.